arminveres/md-pdf.nvim/README.md

 After having done it a few times it became repetitive and I thought to myself, why not just create a plugin that does exactly that in my favorite text editor.
-And tada, here it is!
+And voila, here it is!
 Enjoy :D